-In addition to the official record of the Ice Age Trail recorded in our two guidebooks, members of our long-distance hiking community have developed and maintain many helpful unofficial resources for fellow hikers:
+In addition to the official record of the Ice Age Trail recorded in guidebooks and mobile app, members of our long-distance hiking community have developed and maintain many helpful unofficial resources for fellow hikers:

 - A Facebook community for long-distance hikers

 - Mileage-tracking spreadsheets (some posted in the “Online Extras” section of our Trail Map and Guidebooks page) designed specifically for long-distance hikers

 - Insider tips on town services, resupply info and camping options

 - A poster-sized Thousand-Miler Map & Checklist you can use to track your progress

 If you are interested in getting plugged in to these resources and the Ice Age Trail long-distance hiker community, send us an email at [email protected] or give us a call at (800) 227-0046.
 We can put you in touch with one of our avid long-distance hikers.

 Are there commercial services to help with shuttling and other areas of hiker support?

 Not at this time.
 However, many of the volunteers who lead our local chapters enjoy working to help long-distance hikers…especially when the hiker gives plenty of advanced notice and expresses gratitude for the help!